A lot of times, a person or a team works on a project in a company and never see the money side of their creation.

-Under U.S. law, an inventor is a person who took part in the conception of the ideas of a patent application.
+Under U.S. law, an inventor is a person who took part in the conception of the idea in a patent application.
 But not everyone who contributes his or her conception to an invention becomes an inventor.
 The contributed conception must be important enough to be included in a claim of the patent.

-In this case, the woodworker is not a co-inventor because the patent claim is not about fastening legs to a chair.
+In this case, the carpenter is not a co-inventor because the patent claim is not about fastening legs to a chair.
 The inventor can write in the specification of her patent application about how to fix the legs of a chair as suggested by the carpenter.
-But as long as it is not in a claim, the woodworker is not a co-inventor.
+But as long as it is not in a claim, the carpenter is not a co-inventor.

 Once you are listed as an inventor of a patent, your name is engraved in the patent, as the name of an architect is engraved on the plaque of a building to commemorate the designer.
 But does the architect own the building?
-It is a separate question.
+That, is a separate question.